Department of Corrections: Another inmate dead at Elayn Hunt Correctional Center

 ST. GABRIEL — An inmate at Elayn Hunt Correctional Center died on Friday, according to officials from the Louisiana Department of Public Safety and Corrections.

-The inmate was identified as David Closson.
+The inmate was identified as 42-year-old David Closson.
 The cause of death is undetermined at this time, and an autopsy has been requested.

 This is the most recent in a long string of deaths reported at the facility.